Financial Habits of Successful People

 Real-world consequences are visible during market corrections.
 Those without a "margin of safety"—a concept popularized by Benjamin Graham—are forced to liquidate assets at a loss to cover lifestyle expenses.
 This destroys decades of compounding in a single quarter.

-Strategic Pillars of Financial Excellence
+Pillars of Excellence

 Automated Wealth Distribution Systems